 HOW TO HELP

 - Use encouragement.
-Expressing frustration and anger with your child will likely make him feel worse and increase failure to launch behaviors.
-Use loving boundaries and encouragement to help him move forward.
+Expressing frustration and anger with your child will likely make them feel worse and increase failure to launch behaviors.
+Use loving boundaries and encouragement to help them move forward.

 - Structure.
 Help your young adult find the right balance between staying busy and having down time.